Skip to a section:

 Physical Disability Bikes

-Bikes in Schools is all about regular and equal access to a bike for every child.
-For students with physical disabilities this has been made possible thanks to the Halberg Disability Sport Foundation who have generously provided special purpose bikes for students at a number of different schools we have been working with.
+Bikes in Schools is all about regular and equal access to a bike at school every child.
+For students with physical disabilities, this has been made possible thanks to the Halberg Disability Sport Foundation who have generously provided special purpose bikes for students at some different schools we have been working with.

 For more details, please contact the Halberg Disability Sport Foundation (http://www.halbergallsports.co.nz/).